gretak/Puzzle-React-Webpack/README.md

 **TODO list:**
 - 1.Refactor - ES6 and ES5 mix in the code
-- 2.Create containers in route.js instead of functions
 - 3.Change or get rid of the navigation
-- 4.Customise "back" button to go to the previous "level"
 - 5.Use lifecycle events in the app
-- 6.Update sahre button to have correct title and the image(facebook developers)
+- 6.Update share button to have correct title and the image (facebook developers)

 From Matt:
 7.Add instructions
-10.DRY - with router components (containers)
+10.DRY - with router components (containers) - two containers created
-11.customise alert box when the image is done